cfengine/documentation/reference/promise-types/services.markdown

 tags: [reference, bundle agent, services, processes, services promises, promise types]
 ---

+`services` type promises in their simplest *generic* form are an abstraction on **bundles**. `services` type promises are implemented by mapping a bundle to `service_bundle` in a `service_method` body.
+Reference the [services bodies and bundles in the standard library][Services Bodies and Bundles].

+Most commonly services type promises are use to manage standard operating system services using the platforms standard service management tools via the `standard_services` bundle in the standard library.
+However, services type promises can be leveraged to build standard abstractions around custom services as well.

 Services are registered in the operating system in some way, and get a unique name.
 Service promises abstracts the mechanism for interacting with services on the given operating system, making it as uniform and easy as possible